Explore the difficult, painful, or vulnerable parts of your story from a safer distance and a different perspective.

 - What is the real-life climax of your hidden story?

-- What action points led to this climax?
+- What action points lead to this climax?

 - What is the real-life resolution of your hidden story?
 You can be honest here.
 Your story doesn’t have to end well to be told.
 Real life journeys are sometimes open-ended or held in the tension of “not yet” resolutions.
-And sometimes the resolutions that have the greatest impact on us over time are those that seem almost imperceptible as they happen.
-Those can be powerfully told too.
+Sometimes the resolutions that have the greatest impact on us over time are those that seem almost imperceptible as they happen.
+Those can be powerfully told, too.

 - What real-life action points led from climax to resolution in this part of your story?